Alternate title: JS dev shocked to learn Rust is indeed a low-level language

 let character = string[0]; //"H"

 Not in Rust!
-Here, characters are UTF-8, meaning they may be 1 to 4 bytes in size.
-This size variability prevents the program from iterating over a string like an ASCII string.
-Because of this, all characters must first be decoded to have a fixed size of 4 bytes before the string they can be accessed by index (Decoding returns an array of char
+Here, characters are encoded in UTF-8, meaning they may be 1 to 4 bytes in size.
+This variability makes it impossible to locate a specific character’s position in a string in memory.
+Instead, the string must be decoded to have each character as a fixed size of 4 bytes before they can be accessed by index.
+This converts String

 //Rust